jinserk/MMM-2Day-NOAA-Forecast/README.md

 # MMM-2Day-NOAA-Forecast

-This is a module for [Magic Mirror 2](https://github.com/MichMich/MagicMirror/tree/develop) that uses the [NOAA National Weather Service API](https://www.weather.gov/documentation/services-web-api) forecast to show a consecutive 4 12-hr forecast.
+This is a module for [MagicMirror²](https://github.com/MichMich/MagicMirror/tree/develop) that uses the [NOAA National Weather Service API](https://www.weather.gov/documentation/services-web-api) forecast to show a consecutive 4 12-hr forecast.
 Initially, I tried to use the [OpenWeather One Call 3.0 API](https://openweathermap.org/api/one-call-3), but it gives a pretty inaccurate forecast.
 A project called [MMM-NOAA](https://github.com/cowboysdude/MMM-NOAA) already exists, but it uses the [WeatherBit API](https://www.weatherbit.io/api/weather-forecast-api), not the NOAA API.

 I just wanted a reliable forecast that doesn't change or go down, and I think the NOAA National Weather Service is the best because it doesn't require user registration nor APK key currently (although I think they're working on a change for that).